Habitability

 Day-Six Report — May 6, 2022

-"There may be a problem in the kitchen wiring — the dishwasher did not turn on and was full of water.
+“There may be a problem in the kitchen wiring — the dishwasher did not turn on and was full of water.
 I used an extension cord and the dishwasher is fine.
-The plugs above the sink on both sides don't work.
+The plugs above the sink on both sides don’t work.
 It may be just simply the fuse box.
-I'll check for a fuse box today.
-Just wanted to give you a heads up — I know it was just finished construction." — Anna Ly, Sun Realty, text message to tenant, May 6, 2022 (emphasis added)
+I’ll check for a fuse box today.
+Just wanted to give you a heads up — I know it was just finished construction.” — Anna Tran Ly, Broker (DRE #01894348), text message to tenant, May 6, 2022 (emphasis added) · Exhibit HAB-002

 3. Roof Leak — Bedroom Above Garage

 A ceiling water stain was present in the bedroom above the garage.
-The stain shows the oval tide-mark pattern consistent with recurring water pooling and evaporation — indicating multiple leak events over an extended period, not a one-time occurrence.
+The oval tide-mark pattern is consistent with recurring water pooling and evaporation — multiple leak events over an extended period.
 Vertical streaking at the wall junction indicates water running from the ceiling accumulation point.

 4. Anna Ly — Personal Knowledge and Agency Termination